codetakki/remoteToLocalimagevsCode/README.md

 # Remote to Local images README
+This project uses the base code from [ImageSaver by Ademiking](https://github.com/Ademking/imgsaver) <br>
 This extension helps replaceing remote image urls with local uris by downloading the images and replacing the paths
 ## Features